KristinFaye/KristinFaye/README.md

 - 👋 Hi, I’m @KristinFaye
 - 👀 I’m interested in wellness, social sciences, the beauty industry and lots of coffee.
 - 🌱 I’m currently learning software engineering.
-- 💞️ I’m looking to collaborate on upcoming lab projects.
+- 💞️ I’m looking to collaborate on upcoming projects.
--

 <!---
 KristinFaye/KristinFaye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.